simerplaha/SwayDB/README.md

 ## License summary

-I don't want to restrict SwayDB's usage in any way and would like to see others find SwayDB useful in their own projects, companies and other open-source projects for both personal or commercial reasons, the license **only** asks for your modifications (e.g bug-fixes) to SwayDB's source code to be shared so that SwayDB remains a free software and supports the contributors by not duplicating efforts.
+Would like to see others find SwayDB useful in their **own projects**, **companies** and other **open-source projects** for both **personal** or **commercial** reasons, the license **only** asks for your modifications (e.g bug-fixes) to SwayDB's source code to be shared so that it supports the contributors by not duplicating efforts.
 You **do not have to** share your program's code or are bounded by AGPLv3 as long as you share your modifications.

-If you have any questions or think that the current license restricts you in any way please contact me.
+If you have any questions or think that the current license restricts you in any way please get in touch.

 The language in the [LICENSE](/LICENSE.md) file follows [GNU's FAQ](https://www.gnu.org/licenses/gpl-faq.en.html#GPLIncompatibleLibs) so that it is correct in legal terms.